Accuplacer Placement/Entry Testing - Assessment Center

 Are you planning to attend Vincennes University?
 If so, you'll need to take the entry/placement test.
 The test is required of all entering students.
 Most students take their placement test during START VU when they come to campus to register for classes.
 However, you can take the test early and save time on that day.

 The Accuplacer placement test is written by College Board, the same company that writes the SAT.
 It is designed to properly match the students skills and abilities to their initial General Education basic skills classes.
 The test consists of three general areas:

 - Reading Comprehension - 20 questions

-- Depending upon your score in Elementary Algebra, you may also take a math subtest.
+- Depending upon your score in Quantitative Reasoning, Algebra, and Statistics: you may also take a math subtest.

 Do not bring a calculator.
 If you are allowed to use a calculator on any given math problem, an "on-screen" calculator will be provided to you.
 If the calculator icon is visible, you may click it and the on-screen calculator will appear.
 If the icon is not visible, you may NOT use any other type of calculator; handheld, cellphone, Windows, other websites, etc. The "on-screen" calculator is the only one permitted for use.

 The Accuplacer test is untimed, however, most students will finish the test in 60 to 90 minutes.
 When you are finished, you will receive a score report indicating which reading, english, and math courses you qualify to enroll in when you start at Vincennes University.
 Do your best... the results DO matter.

 There are Accuplacer study tools and several other free test preparation websites available for use as listed on the Assessment Practice Sites page.